imran1503/SYSC3110Monopoly/README.md

 There is a issue with the property incomeTax.
 It doesn't take away the allotted 100$.
 ### User Manual
 #### Objective
-The objective of the game is to be the last one standing (and richest)by buying property and raising it costs to others in order for them to go bankrupt first.
+The objective of the boardModel is to be the last one standing (and richest)by buying property and raising it costs to others in order for them to go bankrupt first.
-#### Playing the Game
+#### Playing the BoardModel
-In order to interact with the program, the following buttons are shown at throughout the game:
+In order to interact with the program, the following buttons are shown at throughout the boardModel:
-'quit' - Ends the game immediately.                                                                                                     // Buttons not commands
+'quit' - Ends the boardModel immediately.                                                                                                     // Buttons not commands
 'roll' - Rolls a number die for current player.
 'purchase property' - Purchases property for current player, the property is the position player is on.
 'purchase house' or 'purchase hotel' - Purchase house/hotel, asks player to type name of house/hotel to be purchased.
 'pass turn' - Current player's turn ends, passes turn to next player.
-'check game state' - Outputs all Player's current status such as current Position, Balance, Bankrupt, Jail and Owned Properties status.
+'check boardModel state' - Outputs all Player's current status such as current Position, Balance, Bankrupt, Jail and Owned Properties status.

 ###### Core Gameplay Loop
 1.Rolling Dice to Move.